 But this time when he went to Germany within two days, he experienced the following signs: feeling extremely sad, unprovoked crying bouts, lack of will to do anything and felt he must go back to India as studying here is not his cup of tea.

-Well, parents and Omkar both felt that he was homesick and thus decided to visit home and go to the campus after ten to fifteen days gap.
+Well, his parents and Omkar both felt that he was homesick and thus decided to visit home and go to the campus after a ten to fifteen days gap.
 Immediately after coming to India Omkar to his surprise was feeling entirely healthy, motivated and the mood was also fine.
 Instead of fifteen days, he decided to fly back in five days.
-He reached to Germany, and the similar feelings and symptoms returned.
-He was crying the whole day, unwilling to do anything, feeling worthless and hopeless, negative thoughts bombarded his mind, and he had difficulty falling asleep.
+He reached Germany and the similar feelings and symptoms returned.
+He was crying the whole day, unwilling to do anything, feeling worthless and hopeless, negative thoughts bombarded his mind and he had difficulty falling asleep.
 Well, this time he was hesitant to tell his parents that he wants to come back home.
 He tried to manage with the help of roommates but couldn’t.
 As a result, he went back again.
 His family was upset with his decision of running back home.
 No one was able to understand why this well-adjusted and mature child, was facing difficulty in pursuing his degree in his dream college.

 Why was Omkar Suffering?

 Omkar had never been to any cold countries before.
-Life, outside of India, especially in European countries is much slower, and the pace of life slows down even more in the cold season.
-Winter is a recorded as laziest period of the year.
-So, we deduced that Omkar was suffering from the Seasonal affect disorder (SAD).
+Life, outside of India, especially in European countries is much slower and the pace of life slows down even more in the cold season.
+Winter is recorded as the laziest period of the year.
+So, we deduced that Omkar was suffering from Seasonal affect disorder (SAD).
 SAD is a category of depression that appears in particular seasonal conditions.
 Mostly in the cold season, many people suffer from SAD symptoms.
 Many people begin to recognize symptoms of SAD in the fall and it just gets worse in the winter months.
 However, some people even experience the same in the months of summer and spring.